jviquerat/sparkle/README.md

 ## Installation and usage

-Clone this repository and install it locally (the use of a virtual environment is highly recommended):
+Clone this repository and install it locally.
+We recommend to use `uv`:

 ```
 git clone git@github.com:jviquerat/sparkle.git
 cd sparkle
-python -m venv venv
+uv venv
-source venv/bin/activate
+source .venv/bin/activate
-pip install -r requirements.txt
+uv pip install -r pyproject.toml
-pip install -e .
+uv pip install -e .
 ```

 Environments are expected to be available locally or present in the path.
 To train an agent on an environment, a `.json` case file is required (sample files are available in `sparkle/env`).
 Once you have written the corresponding `<env_name>.json` file to configure your agent, just run: